KamranAzeem/kubernetes-katas/08-storage-basic.md

 Here is what storageclasses looks like on minikube:
 ```
 $ kubectl get storageclass

-NAME                 PROVISIONER                AGE
+NAME                 PROVISIONER                RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE
-standard (default)   k8s.io/minikube-hostpath   19d
+standard (default)   k8s.io/minikube-hostpath   Delete          Immediate           false                  61d
 ```

-**Note:** It does not matter if you are using GCP, AWS, Azure, minikube, kubeadm, etc. Till the time you have a name for the storage class - which you can use in your PVC claims, you have no concern about the underlying physical storage.
+**Note:** It does not matter if you are using GCP, AWS, Azure, minikube, kubeadm, etc. Till the time you have a name for the storage class - which you can use in your PVC claims, you should not be concerned about the underlying physical storage.
 So, if you have a pvc claim definition file,(like the one below), and you are using it to create PVC on a **minikube** cluster, you can simply use the same PVC claim file to create a PVC with the same name on a **GCP** cluster.
 This abstraction allows you to *develop anywhere, deploy anywhere* !

 If you do not have a storage class, you can create/define it yourself.
 All you need to know is type of provisioner to use.
 Here is a definition file to create a storage class named **slow** on a GCP k8s cluster: